dolfly/nmdb/doc/guide.rst

   everything will act weird.

-Now that you know all that, starting a server should be quite simple: first create the database as explained above, and then run the daemon with ``nmdb -d /path/to/the/database``.
+Now that you know all that, starting a server should be quite simple: just run the daemon with ``nmdb -d /path/to/the/database``.

 There are several options you can change at start time.
 Of course you won't remember all that (I know I don't), so check out ``nmdb -h`` to see a complete